-To Be Held On May 18, 2020
+To Be Held On May 12, 2021

-On April 3, 2020, Five9, Inc. (the "Company") filed its proxy statement (the "Proxy Statement") relating to its 2020 Annual Meeting of Stockholders (the "Annual Meeting") with the Securities and Exchange Commission, and made the Proxy Statement available on the Internet that same day.
-The following information is provided to our stockholders in support of the election of Kimberly Alexy, Michael Burkland and Robert Zollars to the Company's board of directors (the "Board") as Class III Directors.
+On March 29, 2021, Five9, Inc. (the "Company") filed its proxy statement (the "Proxy Statement") relating to its 2021 Annual Meeting of Stockholders (the "Annual Meeting") with the Securities and Exchange Commission and made the Proxy Statement available on the Internet that same day.
+The following information is provided to our stockholders in support of the election of Michael Burdiek and David DeWalt to the Company's board of directors (the "Board") as Class I Directors.

-In its April 28, 2020 report, Institutional Shareholder Services, Inc. ("ISS") states that "The board failed to remove, or subject to a sunset requirement, the supermajority vote requirement to enact certain changes to the governing documents and the classified board, each of which adversely impacts shareholder rights."
-On this basis, ISS issued a withhold recommendation against Ms. Alexy, Mr. Burkland and Mr. Zollars in the election of directors.
-Glass Lewis did not issue a withhold recommendation based on these governance provisions.
-However, Glass Lewis issued a withhold recommendation against Ms. Alexy in the election of directors due to her membership on four audit committees, despite Glass Lewis' own guidance that a director should not serve on more than three public audit committees "unless the audit committee member is a retired CPA, CFO, controller or has similar experience, in which case the limit shall be four committees."
-Given that Ms. Alexy is a retired finance professional and holds no operating positions with any company, we believe that she fits squarely into the exception set forth in Glass Lewis' guidance.
+In its April 13, 2021 report, Institutional Shareholder Services, Inc. ("ISS") states that "The board failed to remove, or subject to a sunset requirement, the supermajority vote requirement to enact certain changes to the governing documents and the classified board, each of which adversely impacts shareholder rights."
+On this basis, ISS issued a withhold recommendation against Mr. Burdiek and Mr. DeWalt in the election of directors.
+Glass Lewis, however, recommended in favor of these same directors despite these governance provisions.